orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Type: `Object`

+IMPORTANT: This is only valid when using `axios`.

-Use this property to add a default params serializer.
-Current options are: `qs`.
+Use this property to decide how params are serialized.
+This is only taken into account when `paramsSerializer` is not defined.

-All options are then passed to the chosen serializer.
+Currently, only `qs` is the available option.
+Read more about `qs` and it's settings [here](https://www.npmjs.com/package/qs).

+If this is not specified, params are serialized as per `axios` default.

 Example: